akka/alpakka/docs/src/main/paradox/mongodb.md

 # MongoDB Connector

-The MongoDB connector provides a way to provide the result of a MongoDB query as a stream of documents.
+The MongoDB connector allows you to read and save documents.
+You can query as a stream of documents from @scaladoc[MongoSource](akka.stream.alpakka.mongodb.scaladsl.MongoSource$) or save documents to a collection with @scaladoc[MongoSink](akka.stream.alpakka.mongodb.scaladsl.MongoSink$).

 ## Artifacts